Owner Managed Business

 Company Residence

-UK Resident companies are incorporated in UK or place of central management and control is in the UK.
-They are taxed on their worldwide income.
+If your company is incorporated in the UK or place of central management and control is in the UK, then, your comany is UK Resident company and you pay for corporation tax on worldwide income.

 Corporation Tax is charged on any corporate body including limited/unlimited, unincorporated associations.